 To collect damages in a suit using the theory of negligence per se, a plaintiff must show evidence of the following:

 This concept might benefit from an example.
 Crosswalks exist to create safe passage across traffic for pedestrians.
-When a person fails to yield to a pedestrian in a crosswalk, he or she not only violates a traffic law but also causes an injury that the law intended to prevent.
-Under the criteria above, the driver committed negligence per se and will likely be liable for any damages that result.
+When a person fails to yield to a pedestrian in a crosswalk, he or she not only violates a traffic law but also causes a serious injury that the law intended to prevent.
+Under the criteria above, the driver committed negligence per se and will likely be liable for any damages or wrongful death that result.

-Determining liability in a pedestrian accident can be complex and often requires the assistance of an attorney.
+Determining liability in a pedestrian accident can be complex and often requires the assistance of a pedestrian accident lawyer.
 The lawyers at Butler Wooten & Peak LLP help families like yours determine any incidence of negligence and hold drivers accountable for the damages they cause.
-For more information or to schedule a free initial consultation with our firm, please contact us.
+To explore your legal rights or to schedule a free initial consultation with our firm, please contact us.